© 2026 WGLT

 Search results for

-• WGLT's The Leadoff is everything you need to know for Tuesday, Sept.
-21, 2021.
-You'll hear about trying to sort fact from fiction when it comes to ISU campus safety.
+• WGLT's The Leadoff is everything you need to know for Monday, Nov.
+1, 2021.
+You'll hear about why the FBI might not be too eager to fully take over the Jelani Day investigation.
 Plus, an interview with Normal City Manager Pam Reece.